charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog270Final2017.md

 ## Overview

-THIS DOCUMENT IS STILL A WORK IN PROGRESS.
+THIS DOCUMENT IS CLOSER TO FINAL BUT STILL A WORK IN PROGRESS.
 IT IS NOT THE FINAL FINAL, BUT HOPEFULLY CLOSE ENOUGH TO LET YOU GET MOST OF THE WORK DONE.

-The goal of the final is to demonstrate your ability to deploy web sites to the cloud.
+The goal of the final is to allow you to demonstrate your ability to deploy web sites to the cloud.
 In particular, I want to see the following running simultaneously on EC2:

 - Your Apache website running on Port 80
 - Your Express program running on Port 30025